 Breastfeeding Week is just around the corner!
 Did you have anything planned for it?
-Okay, we could hear you mutter “Breastfeed as usual…” under your breath.
-And that’s totally fine and awesome too!
-Breastfeeding itself is hard work, so celebrate it – or don’t – the way you want to.
+Okay, we could hear you mutter, “Breastfeed as usual…” under your breath.
+And that’s fine and awesome too!
+Breastfeeding itself is hard work, so celebrate it – or don’t – how you want to.

 Why is World Breastfeeding Week (WBW) celebrated?

 This week is all about breastfeeding!
-It was started to spread awareness on the importance of breastfeeding, highlight it as the primary infant nutrition and its health benefits on breastfeeding mothers and breastfed babies, as well as promoting public support towards the breastfeeding community.
+It was started to spread awareness of the importance of breastfeeding, highlight it as the primary infant nutrition and its health benefits on breastfeeding mothers and breastfed babies, as well as promote public support towards the breastfeeding community.

 This is when you can be exposed to various breastfeeding help and support you could get from those within the same community or outside.
 If you are able to, you can also offer your own advice or support to other breastfeeding pals.

 Why you are encouraged to breastfeed: